vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This document outlines how to deploy a local blockchain with PolyBFT consensus.
+With this setup, you have the flexibility to choose whether to run in non-bridge mode or bridge mode.
+In non-bridge mode, you can deploy a standalone blockchain that runs independently without any cross-chain capabilities.
+On the other hand, bridge mode requires you to connect to a rootchain and initialize the rootchain contracts for cross-chain capabilities.

+To get started, the tabs below have guides on both modes, along with fast track guides that provide just the commands required for each mode.
+Additionally, a troubleshoot guide will be published shortly to help you with any issues that may arise during the setup.

+In general, the tutorials will use Polygon's polygon-edge binary to start multiple nodes on your local machine and create a custom blockchain environment with PolyBFT consensus.

 <!-- ===================================================================================================================== -->
 <!-- ===================================================================================================================== -->